 E911 Location Parameter Description E911 LID (Location ID) 1-10,000.
 Enter a unique number for this entry.
 E911 CID (Caller ID) The local E911 Caller ID which is used as a Caller ID when the extension places an emergency call.
 This field is also unique; each E911 LID must have a different E911 CID.
 PSAP (Public Safety Answering Point) Number When this extension makes a local E911 call, this is the PSAP number that will be called.
 This setting determines the routing for the call back from the PSAP center.
-Enable Callback With Callback enabled, the callback call will route to the default callback extension defined in the E911 Location ID configuration.
-Enable Caliback With Callback disabled, call will be routed to the standard incoming call routing of MaxCS, regardless of the E911 call history.
+Enable Callback With Callback enabled, the DNIS number of incoming calls is used to match the E911 CID of the 911 call history to determine the callback extension.
+With Callback disabled, call will be routed to the standard incoming call routing of MaxCS, regardless of the E911 call history.
 The default setting is Disabled .
 The default call back extension; this applies only if Callback is enabled.
 Default callback extension If the DNIS number from the PSAP does not match the designated CID from the call history, then the response call will be routed to this callback extension.
 If you do not enter a default callback extension, the response call goes through the standard incoming call routing.
 Description A brief description for this E911 LID entry.